xinzhili/db-mcp-server/README.md

 }
 ```

-The Schema Explorer supports both MySQL and PostgreSQL databases and automatically adapts to your configured database type.
+The Schema Explorer supports both MySQL and PostgreSQL databases, automatically adapting to your configured database type and providing AI with the appropriate contextual information.

 ### Visual Query Builder Tool